lry127/SecureNetworkMessaging/README.md

    Congrats!
 Server now knows how to echo back to client.
 But how do we bring up the server?

-2. Setting up the server
+2. Running the server

-   We'll use `HttpSecServerBuilder` class the build a server.
+   We can use the `HttpSecServerBuilder` class the build and run a server.

    ```java
    public class ServerMain {